MicrochipTech/Sub-GHz_MICRF112_MICRF220-219A/README.md

 ## 1. Introduction<a name="step1">

-This Application demonstrates the working of MICRF TX CLICK with PIC16F1619 and MICRF RX CLICK with PIC18F47K40 using ASK Modulation.
-On the transmitter side MICRF TX sends the incremented counter value in ASK Modulation at 315MHz to the MICRF RX on the receiver side.
-The RSSI value of the received data along with the total number of packets is displayed on the LCD.
-By presssing the user button S1 we can view the Engineering datas such as Error, CRC, Protocol Failure and Buffer Overflow in the LCD.
+This application demonstrates the functionality of the MICRF TX CLICK module with a PIC16F1619 microcontroller and the MICRF RX CLICK module with a PIC18F47K40 microcontroller using Amplitude Shift Keying (ASK) modulation.

+### Transmitter Side:

+- The MICRF TX module transmits an incrementing counter value via ASK modulation at a frequency of 315 MHz.

+- This transmission is received by the MICRF RX module on the receiver side.

+### Receiver Side:

+- The received data's Received Signal Strength Indicator (RSSI) value and the total number of packets received are displayed on an LCD screen.

+- By pressing the user button S1, the LCD switches to display engineering data, which includes error counts, CRC (Cyclic Redundancy Check) information, protocol failures, and buffer overflow statistics.

 ![](docs/app.png)